 This is another product that we've given a fairly decent review, but if you have expensive knives or just want your knives to last as long as possible, then you shouldn't use an electric sharpener.

-On the other hand, they're not the worst thing in the world, and they may be the best choice for some cooks.
-Here are the pros and cons to consider:
+On the other hand, they're not the worst thing in the world, and they may be the best choice for some cooks, especially cooks who don't want to invest a lot of time in keeping their knives sharp (and sharp knives are essential!)

 Pros